-Complaints brought by the public or by other REALTORS® may be mediated under these procedures.
-Complaints brought by the Grievance Committee and complaints alleging a violation of the public trust (as defined in Article IV, Section 2 of the NAR Bylaws) may not be mediated.
+Complaints brought by the public or by other REALTORS[®] may be mediated under these procedures.
+Complaints brought by the Grievance Committee may not be mediated.
+(Revised 11/21)

 Initiation of ethics mediation procedures

 The ethics mediation process can be initiated in two ways.
 First, through filing a written ethics complaint.
 Second, through a personal, telephone, or written inquiry or complaint generally alleging potentially unethical conduct but which (a) is not filed on the appropriate form or (b) is not specific as to which Article(s) may have been violated.